Author, Andrew Gibson

 They are not customer rates.

-If you look closely at these sites, you will find a disclaimer somewhere saying something like “not available to consumers” or "for informational purposes only.”
+This key fact is buried in disclaimers saying something like “not available to consumers” or “for informational purposes only.”

 Annoying to say the least.